StevenWeir038/Artisan-Yarns/DEPLOYMENT.md

   * Create a requirements file: in the terminal type the following command:
     * `pip3 freeze --local > requirements.txt`
     * This file will hold a list of all dependencies required for this project.
+  * Install gunicorn: in the terminal type the following command:
+    * `pip3 install gunicorn`
-  * Create a procfile: in the terminal type the following command:
+  * Create a Procfile: in the terminal type the following command:
-    * `echo web: python run.py > Procfile`
+    * `web: gunicorn artisan_yarns.wsgi:application`
     * Make sure there is no blank line after the contents of this file.
+  * Reference the Procfile file in `settings.py` using `WSGI_APPLICATION = 'artisan_yarns.wsgi.application`
 * Commit and push these changes to GitHub.
 * Login or sign up to [Heroku](https://www.heroku.com).
 * Select '**Create New App**' in the top right of your dashboard.